dattasaurabh82/help-button-firmware/main/arduino/button_firmware/SECURE_BOOT.md

 # ESP32-H2 Secure Boot Guide

+Secure boot ensures that our ESP32-H2 only runs firmware that we have authorized.

+When enabled:

+- Only firmware signed with your private key will be accepted
+- Prevents unauthorized or malicious code from running
+- Protects against firmware tampering and unauthorized updates
+- _Once enabled, cannot be disabled (permanent security feature)_

+## Key points

+- Requires initial setup with a signing key
+- All firmware updates must be signed
+- Provides hardware-level security
+- Essential for IoT devices requiring secure deployments

 > 💡 No Github Actions Flow at the Moment.
 Need local system instakllation.
 For that Follow Process: [2.1.
 Install using arduino-cli](https://github.com/dattasaurabh82/help-button-firmware/tree/main?tab=readme-ov-file#22-install-esp32-boards)

 ## 1. Initial Secure Boot Setup (One Time Only)